Dates to Remember

 Convocation is not a certification of graduation, but rather a ceremony that celebrates your academic achievements.
 You must satisfy all of your degree requirements before you officially graduate and receive your diploma.
-You are eligible to participate in both the Commencement and Convocation ceremonies if you have graduated since August 2016 or December 2016 or expect to finish your degree requirements by May 2017.
+You are eligible to participate in both the university commencement and the college convocation ceremonies if you have graduated since August 2019 or December 2019 or expect to finish your degree requirements by May 2020.

 Please visit the Commencement page for further information:

-College of Veterinary Medicine Convocation (Foellinger Great Hall at KCPA)
+College of Veterinary Medicine Convocation Ceremony (Foellinger Great Hall at KCPA)

-This event is only for the College of Veterinary Medicine graduates and will be held on Friday, May 12 at 3:00 p.m. in Foellinger Great Hall at the Krannert Center for the Performing Arts.
+This event is only for the College of Veterinary Medicine graduates and is currently scheduled for Friday, May 15 at 3:00 p.m. in Foellinger Great Hall at the Krannert Center for the Performing Arts.
 In this ceremony you will march into the auditorium, be hooded, and receive congratulations from the Dean of the College of Veterinary Medicine.
 This ceremony lasts about 1½ hours.
 The doors to Foellinger Great Hall open at 2:00 p.m. and tickets will be taken at that time.